ray-project/kuberay/docs/guidance/text-summarizer-rayservice.md

 Note that the RayService's Kubernetes service will be created after the Serve applications are ready and running.
 This process may take approximately 1 minute after all Pods in the RayCluster are running.

-## Step 5: Send a request to the text-to-image model
+## Step 5: Send a request to the text_summarizer model

 ```sh
 # Step 5.1: Download `text_summarizer_req.py`